 Arthritis of the spine is a chronic condition that affects a person’s everyday life, but many treatments exist for managing the pain.
 The dedicated staff at Centers for Neurosurgery, Spine & Orthopedics know how debilitating back and neck arthritis can be and aim to provide coordinated care to treat pain and augment their patients’ quality of life.
-With six locations throughout northern New Jersey, the surgical and non-surgical teams can evaluate each patient’s condition and recommend the best course of treatment for their needs.
+With multiple locations throughout northern New Jersey, the surgical and non-surgical teams can evaluate each patient’s condition and recommend the best course of treatment for their needs.
 Learn more about spine arthritis treatment options below.

 Many factors can influence spinal arthritis treatment, including age, level of pain, arthritis type, and severity.
 The award-winning pain management and rehabilitation physicians at Centers for Neurosurgery, Spine & Orthopedics take a conservative approach toward care for every patient.

 Each patient undergoes an evaluation to determine if a medically proven, evidence-based, non-invasive technique ultimately would help the patient.
 If not, the non-surgical team offers more conservative treatment options that don’t require surgery.
 These non-surgical treatments include:

 Physical therapy may be prescribed as a spine arthritis treatment for patients with less severe symptoms, or in conjunction with other treatments for more severe cases.
 With spine arthritis, the main goals of physical therapy are to improve muscle strength and range of motion in the back and neck for less pain.
 Each patient’s physical therapy plan will differ depending on their type of arthritis, main pain areas, and goals.
 Plans may include therapy techniques such as strength training, physical exercises, stretching, and electrical stimulation.